MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-cloudera-install.md

 # Install Machine Learning Server using Cloudera Manager

+**Applies to:  Machine Learning Server 9.2.1, 9.3**

-This article explains how to generate, deploy, and activate an installation parcel for Machine Learning Server 9.x on a Cloudera distribution of Apache Hadoop (CDH).
+This article explains how to generate, deploy, and activate an installation parcel for Machine Learning Server on a Cloudera distribution of Apache Hadoop (CDH).

 Cloudera offers a parcel installation methodology for adding services and features to a cluster.
 On a Hadoop cluster, Machine Learning Server runs on the edge node and all data nodes.
 You can use a parcel to distribute and activate the service on all nodes within your CDH cluster.